-A Transportation Management Plan (TMP) is a site-specific plan of TDM strategies to encourage residents and employees to take public transportation, walk, bike or share a ride, as opposed to driving alone.
+A Transportation Management Plan (TMP) is a site-specific plan of strategies to encourage residents and employees to take public transportation, walk, bike or share a ride, as opposed to driving alone.
 The TMP is required by ordinance through the City's development review process, depending on the size of the development.

 Residential: 20 dwelling units or more

 *(includes Office, Retail, Academic, and Laboratory Space)